m-bartlett/pangram-programs/CONTRIBUTING.md

 * `<language-root-directory>/<pangram-directory>/validate`

     This should be an executable, such as a shell script, that scans the cleartext of your pangram and somehow verifies it is lexically exhaustive of some aspect of the language.
 In the case of Python this is relatively easy since Python exposes methods to get lists of keywords and "builtins" as strings.
 Other languages may require consulting reference manuals or other documentation to get such a list.
 If that is necessary, please include links to those documents (or better yet, scrape them programmatically!).
-This sript should make sure all the language lexemes are present in the source code (and not just as comments!).
+This script should make sure all the language lexemes are present in the source code (and not just as comments!).